heartysoft/res/README.md

 res
 ===

-An simple, efficient event store that can be run on "traditional" storage (for when it really must be sql...)
+A simple, efficient event store that can be run on "traditional" storage (for when it really must be sql...)